AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

 Explore global administrator capabilities and learn how to delegate and distribute the administration of users, product licenses, and groups to admins for each individual organization.

-In the [Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html), select an organization and navigate to the **Admins** tab to add, edit, or remove admin rights.  in to the [Global Admin Console](https://global-admin-console.adobe.com/).
+In the [Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html), select an organization and navigate to the **Admins** tab to add, edit, or remove admin rights.
+Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).

-The Global Admin Console introduces a role — the [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html) — that is distinct from a system administrator and allows you to do the following:
+The Global Admin Console introduces a role, the [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html), that is distinct from a system administrator and allows you to do the following:

 - View the global landscape of their total Adobe investment across those Admin Consoles added to the Global Admin Console hierarchy.
 - Monitor their Adobe license & resource assignments and usage across multiple Admin Consoles.